 Citizenship for native Spaniards

-- Those born of Spanish parents.
+- You are born to Spanish parents.

 Nationality by option